Skip to main content

 6. Study your report.

 It’s tempting to check your score and call it a day, but resist.
 The report you receive can give you solid tips for improving your score on the actual SAT.
-Plus, you’ll find feedback on your strengths and weaknesses and what to focus on in your preparation and studying.
+You’ll find feedback on your strengths and weaknesses, which can help you focus your SAT preparation.

 Looking for more information and advice on how to prepare for the PSAT?
 We’ve got you covered.
 You can learn more about the PSAT, from important dates and deadlines to time management strategies here.